 Dome lights or ceramic heaters should be added to their enclosure.
 These lights will help illuminate the tank and also help with keeping the tank warm.
 Pair the lighting equipment with a thermostat to make sure the temperature stays in the recommended range.

 The heat source should be placed in a way so that the African Fire Skinks cannot touch them.
-Coming in contact with the heat source could easily burn their skin.
+Coming in contact with the heat source will burn their skin.

 African Fire Skinks do not usually drink water.
-They get most of the water they need from the prey they eat or the water droplets that are formed after misting the tank.
+They get most of the water they need from the food they eat or the water droplets that are formed after misting their tank.
 While this means a water bowl is not needed, adding it can still be helpful.
 Having a small water bowl can help keep the humidity in the recommended range.